sulaimandevops27-dotcom/linux-basic/README.md

 # 🐧 Linux Level 1 – Linux Demo

-This repository contains foundational Linux practice tasks for beginners and DevOps learners.
-All commands are simple and tested on **Ubuntu Linux**.
+This repository contains foundational Linux practice tasks for beginners and All commands are simple and tested on **Ubuntu Linux**.

 ---